diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Main Viewport can not be removed
+	- Main Viewport can not be removed (DONE)
-		- Remove button is disabled
+		- Remove button is disabled (DONE)

+	- Edit World size should update viewports that are set to fit the world (DONE)

 	- Editor Only viewport
 		- It can not be removed
-		- It is not editable in any way, other than hiding it
+		- It is not editable in any way, other than hiding/showing it
 		- It is always scaled to fit the world size
 		- It is not serialized
-		- It does show up in the main UI, but it is disabled
+		- It does not show up in the main UI
+		- It is always in the top
 		- It's main purpose is letting the user know which part of the world is in view

 	- Hide the bulk of the configuration of viewports

 	- Sort viewports.
 Sortable list with the viewport-editor-ui elements

 	- Complete TODO in keyboard.js